AND, OR and NOT are called Boolean operators.

 If you want to buy lunch at the deli and ask for "sandwich" you could get any filling (or worse, all of them)!
 To narrow your choice down, you would naturally use the AND operator when you ask for what you want.

-sandwich AND cheese AND tomato
+sandwich AND cheese

 Subject searching is no different.
 The more specific you are, the better results you will get.

-diabetes AND obesity AND female
+diabetes AND obesity

-small business AND income tax
+small business AND tax

-Some search engines, like Google, automatically assume you are searching with AND.
+Some other search engines, like Google, automatically assume you are searching with AND.
 However, many library databases require you to specify how you want to search so it's good practice to use it.

 There may be multiple ways of saying the keyword/phrase you want to search for.
 By using OR to include alternatives you may find more results.
+You may also want to combine multiple concepts/keywords into one search, to expand the remit of the results.

 There are some words which generally mean the same thing:

-adolescent OR teenager OR young adult
+adolescent OR teenager

 Others are perhaps dialect/country based: